Division Definitions

 Ladies Division

 Ladies division is for women shooters.
 Rifle restrictions are the same as Open Division or Air Rifle.
 Any Air Rifle or .22LR rimfire rifle and optic can be used.
+This allows partners to share the same rifle during the competition.

 Young Guns